AndriyCraftMC/FairPlay/README.md

 Also this AC contains badusername check, ad-bot checks, and other checks not related to hacking

-Please, do not use this anticheat on your servers.
+Please, do not use this anticheat on your servers (i made it only for my own server).

 Only 1.12.2 is supported

 # Current checks

-1. Killaura
+1. Killaura/Multiaura
 2. Fly (mostly)
 3. KBFly
 4. Selfhit